 Woods' Staff February 2013

-Woods moved to its former location on Broad Street in 1961 and added the office and cattery wings in 1981.
-During its first 20 years, Woods also served as the animal control agency for the County of San Luis Obispo.
-In 1975 Woods relinquished its contract for animal control and focused exclusively on being an adoption shelter for dogs and cats.
-In 1980 Woods changed its legal name from Woods Animal Shelter to Woods Humane Society, Inc.
+Woods moved to Broad Street near the airport in San Luis Obispo in 1961.
+During the first 20 years, Woods served as both an adoption facility and the animal control agency for the County of San Luis Obispo.
+In 1975 Woods relinquished its contract for animal control and focused exclusively on sheltering adoptable dogs and cats.

 The County of San Luis Obispo purchased the Broad Street property in 1989 because it sat in the “runway clear zone” for the county airport.
 Woods leased the property back from the County and continued to operate there for the next sixteen years.
 During the 1990’s Woods Humane Society expanded our programs to include the Critter Camp program for children and initiated pet visitations at local senior care facilities.
 In 1993, Woods implemented a policy of spaying or neutering every pet before adoption to help address the issue of pet overpopulation.

 After a major capital campaign Woods Humane Society constructed the facility it calls home today at 875 Oklahoma Avenue in San Luis Obispo.
 The new shelter opened in 2005 and the final phase was completed in 2014.
 The 25,000 square foot campus sits on 5-acres of land, has a free-roaming cattery, two canine pods, seven canine exercise yards, a state-of-the-art surgery center, a training and behavior center and a 1,300 square foot community room.
 Woods sits on land owned by San Luis Obispo County and in return takes in over 300 cats and dogs from County Animal Services each year.